 Global over regional

-Choose words and phrases that can be most universally understood among all dialects.
+Choose words and phrases that are most universally understood among all dialects.

 Instead of a word-for-word translation, try finding a similar expression in the target language.
-If no equivalent can be found, opt for a translation that readers will find the least confusing, even if it is less colorful than the original.
+If no equivalent exists, opt for the translation that readers will find least confusing, even if it is less colorful than the original.